 - Mapping Sao Paulo through the Arts (Advanced Portuguese, 4 credits) PORT 311:

 PORT 311 is designed to interweave the arts and language acquisition.
 The students will be exposed to a vast array of meaningful artistic production, via the literary, performing, and visual arts.
 Students will further their linguistic competence through extensive practice in writing and speaking.

 GERs: PORT 111, 211, and 311 satisfy one semester of the HAL requirment.
 HIST 330/PORT 330 satisfies one semester of the HSC requirement.

 If you have not studied Spanish or Portuguese at Emory, please take the Spanish Placement Exam; those who place into the SPAN 212 level or above have a sufficient level to take Portuguese for Spanish Speakers in Brazil.
-Contact Prof. Katherine Ostrom at email@example.com for more information.
+Contact Prof. Ana Catarina Teixeira at firstname.lastname@example.org for more information.

 Students who receive financial aid during the school year are also eligible for financial aid during the summer.
-Contact your financial aid advisor or attend the Summer Study Abroad Fair at Cox Ballroom on Nov.
-14th to get a specific quote for your financial aid package.
+Contact your financial aid advisor to get a specific quote for your financial aid package.

 Contact Kate Dawson (email@example.com) at Emory College Study Abroad for information about a variety of summer scholarships, including the Gillman Scholarship for students who receive Pell Grants, and the Wendy Lowenstein-Sandler Grant for those who have not previously traveled abroad.